 To learn more about San Antonio, visit the following pages to help plan your next international getaway:

-Arriving from an International Flight
+When Arriving from an International Flight

-Meeting Arriving International Passengers
+How To Meet Arriving International Passengers

 Passengers from international flights arrive at Terminal A. The best place to meet arriving international passengers is at Baggage Claim, lower level Terminal A.

 For your convenience, the San Antonio International Airport has a currency exchange station at Marcy’s Business Travel Center in the Terminal A ticket lobby see below for details.
 Additionally, the city offers visitors several other currency exchange locations, including, but not limited to:

 Shopping & Texas Tax Back